-Consumer protection legislation is aimed at protecting the economic interests, health and safety of consumers and at increasing consumer thrust in the Single Market.
-It covers inter alia unfair commercial practices, misleading advertising, unfair contract terms, sales of goods, package travels and time share.
-The European Commission has proposed new legislation relating to contract rules for online purchase of digital content and for goods.
+Consumer protection legislation is aimed at protecting the economic interests, health and safety of consumers and at increasing consumer trust in the Single Market.
+It covers inter alia unfair commercial practices, misleading advertising, unfair contract terms, package travels and time share.

-The EEA EFTA States participate in the meeting of the high level group Consumer Policy Network.
+The EEA EFTA States participate in the meetings of the European Commission’s high-level Consumer Policy Network (CPN).

-For more information on consumer protection issues, see DG Justice and Consumer Affairs
+For more information on consumer protection and policies, see DG Justice and Consumer Affairs